ChameleonCloud/docs/source/user/project.rst

 --------------------

 To add publications to a project, click the *Add Publications* button in the :ref:`project-details` page.
-Please enter the publications in BibTex format.
+Enter the publications in BibTex format.
 All regular BibTex publication types are supported.
-If you can provide a link, please enter as *note* or *howpublished* using the url package.
+If you can provide a link, enter as *note* or *howpublished* using the url package.

 To manage the publications you have entered, use the *Publications Dashboard*.